Venture capital firms evaluate thousands of investment opportunities per year.

 Portfolio companies are an excellent source of recommendations about other rising startups in their own network.
 You may often be the expert advisor for your portfolio companies, but they have access to inside information that can be invaluable to your team.

-For one, they know what you’re looking for.
+They also know what you’re looking for.
 Your successful portfolio companies understand what you value in them, and they can share insight into potential investment opportunities or startups that they see as similar to themselves.
-Ideally, they’ve also chosen you as a business partner because they need your specific expertise to support their business.
-That dynamic becomes mutually beneficial when you can lean on your founders’ expertise in their industry.
-They’re subject matter experts too, after all.
+They’ve likely chosen you as a business partner because they need your specific expertise to support their business.

 Mark Bivens, Venture Partner at Truffle Venture Capital, speaks about his own experience, “If a member of one of my portfolio companies recommends I meet someone, I will most likely accept a meeting without hesitation.
 My portfolio company knows its market space better than I do, so if they find a fellow entrepreneur’s startup proposition compelling, this is tremendously valuable insight for me which creates some of the most relevant deal flow.”